Skip to Main Content

 Clarifying the Roles on an International Shoot

-Here is what that looks like on the ground.
-Productions new to Peru often ask how a fixer relates to the other planning roles in their hierarchy.
-The question is fair — the responsibilities overlap in places — but the distinctions matter, specific in a country where local knowledge is not a nice-to-have but a prerequisite for operational survival.
+Productions new to Peru often ask how a fixer relates to the other planning roles.
+The question is fair — the duties overlap in places — but the differences matter, especially in a country where local knowledge is not a nice-to-have but a must for survival on the ground.

 • A fixer gives territorial expertise — the person who knows Peru's permit offices, crew networks, road conditions, altitude protocols, and cultural expectations